Welcome to IEA Wind Member Country Activities for Canada

 The government of Canada continues to fund the growth of Canada’s wind power sector through its ecoENERGY programs.
 Provinces across Canada continue to offer a range of incentives for renewable power, including wind.
 In some cases, existing programs have or will undergo reviews and changes.
 Ontario, for example, completed a scheduled two-year review of its Feed-in Tariff (FIT) program.
 A rate reduction in the price paid for wind generated electricity was one of several recommendations put forward, as a result of the review.
 In Nova Scotia, a review of the province’s Community FIT (COMFIT) program is under way.

 Community power was given a boost in 2012 with the approval of 46 community projects under Nova Scotia's COMFIT program.
 The projects range in size from 50 KW–6 MW, and are located in over 40 different communities across Nova Scotia.
 In Ontario, the M’Chigeeng First Nation Band celebrated the grand opening of its 4-MW Mother Earth Renewable Energy (MERE) wind farm in northern Ontario.
 MERE is Ontario’s first wind farm owned entirely by a First Nation Band.

-Canada’s federal departments and research organizations are working together in R, D&D areas that are particularly relevant to Canada, including: improving the performance and reliability of small wind turbines, reducing the cost and increasing the penetration of large wind turbines, and addressing the issues of variable energy supplied to the electrical grid.
-The federal government supports R, D&D in wind through programs such as the Clean Energy Fund and the new EcoENERGY Innovation Initiative (ecoEII).
+Canada’s federal departments and research organizations are working together in R, D&D areas that are particularly relevant to Canada, including: reducing the cost per kWh of wind generated electricity, assessing cold climate effects on wind energy production, mitigating the environmental impacts of wind development, wind and ice forecasting, and addressing the issues of variable energy supplied to the electrical grid.
+Read the entire report here.